kwagstyl/growth_curves/README.md

 28th March 2024
 [For research use only]

-A Keenlyside
+A Keenlyside,
-Dept. Medical Physics and Biomedical Engineering, UCL andrew.keenlyside.23@ucl.ac.uk
+Dept. Medical Physics and Biomedical Engineering, UCL. andrew.keenlyside.23@ucl.ac.uk

-Supervisor: K Wagstyl
+Supervisor: K Wagstyl,
-Great Ormond Street Institute of Child Health, UCL
+Great Ormond Street Institute of Child Health, UCL.

 This project aims to model normal neurodevelopment and compare either individual scans or cohorts of scans to a control dataset to identify focal abnormalities.